DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/designing-dashboard-items/cards/conditional-formatting.md

 Available settings in the **Common** section depend on the selected **Calculated by** option:

 * If you select the **Card** option, specify the card by whose values the format rule is calculated.
 The format rule applies to the [related card](providing-data.md).
 The **Value Type** option enables you to specify the card's value type according to which a condition is calculated.
 The **expression** format condition is an exception to this rule and applies to all cards.
-* For the **Data Item** option you can choose a hidden measure or series dimension.
+* The **Data Item** option allows you to select a hidden measure or a series dimension.
 The rule applies to all cards in the Card item.

 Select a format rule type from the list to open its settings.